nextcloud/spreed/docs/conversation.md

 ## Get breakout rooms

-Get all (for moderators and in case of "free selection) or the assigned breakout room
+Get all (for moderators and in case of "free selection") or the assigned breakout room

 * Required capability: `breakout-rooms-v1`
 * Method: `GET`